Convergence Analysis of Non-Strongly-Monotone Stochastic Quasi-Variational Inequalities: Numerical Experiment

-Note that, operator $F$ is monotone and satisfies quadratic growth property but it may not be strongly monotone.
+Note that, this problem belongs to the class of problem we defined in subsection \ref{sec:QG}.
+Operator $F$ is monotone and satisfies quadratic growth property but it is not be strongly monotone.
+Furthermore, one can show that Assumption \ref{gamma exist} is satisfied (see Corollary 2 in \cite{bednarczuk2021lipschitz}).
 In Figure \ref{fig:regression}, we present a performance comparison of our proposed methods.
-For the \texttt{triazines} dataset \cite{CC01a}, we set the number of players $N=6$, for the \texttt{eunite2001} dataset \cite{CC01a} $N=4$, and for the \texttt{synthetic} dataset $N=10$.
-In all cases, we utilized $80\%$ of the data points for training and allocated the remaining $20\%$ for validation.
+For the \texttt{wikivital mathematics} dataset \cite{rozemberczki2021pytorch}, we set the number of players $N=3$ and for the \texttt{synthetic} dataset $N=5$.
 To solve the projection inexactly, observe that the sub-problem is a simple bilevel optimization problem.
 This type of problem has been explored in the literature \cite{jiang2023conditional,samadi2023achieving}.
 Here, following \cite{samadi2023achieving}, we employed the FISTA algorithm \cite{beck2009fast} to solve the corresponding regularized problem satisfying Assumption \ref{assump:inner}.
-For all the experiments, we execute the inner algorithm for $k\log^2(k+1)(1-1\text{e-}3)^k$ iterations, and the remaining parameters are selected according to the following table after fine-tuning.
+For all the experiments, we execute the inner algorithm for $k\log^2(k+1)(1-10^{-4})^{-k}$ iterations, and the remaining parameters are selected according to the following table after fine-tuning.

 In Figure \ref{fig:regression}, on the left, we compared the suboptimality of the lower-level problem, and on the right, we compared the gap function based on the optimality condition \eqref{opt cond}.
 It is evident that both methods converge to the optimal solution.
 Notably, iEG-SQVI demonstrates a slightly better performance due to a smaller convergence rate factor.